ManticoreGamesInc/platform-documentation/src/index.md

     </figure>
 </div>

-## About CORE
+## About Core

-CORE is a one-stop shop with everything you need to create and publish high quality games.
-Creators of all skill levels can use CORE to make something both beautiful and fun.
+Core is a one-stop shop with everything you need to create and publish high quality games.
+Creators of all skill levels can use Core to make something both beautiful and fun.

-CORE combines professional-grade tools with a radically accessible interface.
+Core combines professional-grade tools with a radically accessible interface.
 These include:

 - **Built-in multiplayer**: share and play with friends anywhere in the world
 - **One-click publishing**: launch your game with the push of a button